-All the necessary real estate acquisitions were completed along with the plans and specifications for the Beachfill & bulkhead contracts.
+All the necessary real estate acquisitions were completed along with the plans and specifications for the Beachfill (Margate & Longport) & bulkhead contracts.
 However, real estate acquisition has been challenged in court by City of Margate.
-Beachfill contract was to be awarded in Nov 14 but has been delayed.
+Beachfill contract was to be awarded in Nov 14 but was subsequently canceled due to legal challenges.
 Once real estate is resolved schedule will be determined.
-Bulkhead contract was to be awarded in Nov 15 but has been delayed due to an Agency & now GAO protest in Jan 15.
-GAO protest resolution may take until early Summer 2015.
+Bulkhead contract was to be awarded in Nov 15.
+Construction began in Aug 15.
 Sandy funds (PL 113-2) totaling \$72.95M have been rec'd to complete initial construction.
 Based on PL 113-2 initial construction will be at 100% Federal with no sponsor payback.